Cards: Ultimate WLAF 1992, Wild Card WLAF 1992

 A two year starter during his collegiate career for Arkansas, Rickey was a 2 year semifinalist for the Butkus award both in 1986 and 1987.
 One of the leaders of a stellar defense alongside Steve Atwater and Wayne Martin, Rickey was the leader in tackles on defense, but got little recognition from the national media.
 The SWC you see suffered from a media bias, and the Conference was not well received on the national level.
 Still he earned many accolades from his Alma Mater and also from the SWC as an All-Conference Selection in 1987.
 Rickey went undrafted in the NFL.
 Perhaps it was his size that worked against him at 5’11”, 227, but Rickey didn’t let that deter him from following his dreams of playing professional football.
 He signed with the Pueblo Crusaders of the Minor League Football System in 1990 and played one season for the team.

 During his 1991 run with the Monarchs, Rickey recorded 76 total tackles (47 unassisted), 4 sacks, and 3 forced fumbles, en route to a World Bowl victory over the Barcelona Dragons 21-7.
+A speedy linebacker, Rickey was an excellent cover man and frequently blanketed opposing team’s tight ends and runningbacks.
 One of the league’s most underrated players, Rickey’s numbers were outstanding considering the star power on the roster, but he’d be overlooked for WLAF honors.
 Rickey returned to the WLAF for 1992 and again started for the team, finishing with an additional sack on the season.
 After the season the WLAF reorganized while Rickey returned to the states and eventually his hometown of Little Rock.
 Rickey was named to the Arkansas Razorbacks All-1980s team and today is still one of the college’s career leaders in tackles despite only starting 2 seasons for them.
 He’s coached football and realized his fire is still burning for the sport and helping others achieve their dreams of playing at a higher level.
 He’s put his energy and talent to a good use, forming Life Champs, a charity dedicated to providing high quality, professionally-run youth sports leagues, camps, and tournaments to kids in Central Arkansas and providing them with guidance, purpose, and mentoring.

 I used the power of the internet again to track down Rickey.
 Note that his Wild Card WLAF 1992 issue is misspelled ‘Ricky’- This is an uncorrected error.
 Anyway I shot him an email and we got to talking and he agreed to sign these two cards for me.
 A class act, Rickey told me he was excited to have received all the extras I had sent to him.